Congress manifesto for Delhi elections: Free power, unemployment allowance

 The announcements come in the backdrop of promises and initiatives by its rivals AAP and BJP.

 The Congress will challenge the Citizenship (Amendment) Act in the Supreme Court and demand the Centre to withdraw the law.
-The party will also not implement the proposed National Register of Citizens (NRC) and the existing form of the National Population Register (NPR), if voted to power in Delhi.
+The party will also not implement the proposed National Register of Citizens (NRC) and the existing form of the National Population Register (NPR) if voted to power in Delhi.

 The manifesto, titled 'Aisi Hogi Hamari Delhi', was released at the Delhi Congress office in presence of senior leaders Anand Sharma, manifesto committee chairman Ajay Maken, Rajiv Gowda, Sharmishtha Mukherjee among others.